-Experiment with it, try sitting closer to the edge during footwork, and then next try sitting farther back.
+Experiment with the Pilates Chair; try sitting closer to the edge during footwork, and then next try sitting farther back.
 Which is harder?
 Where is the right spot on the chair to sit, in order to make the exercise maximally effective for you?

 - Can the exercise be slower or faster?

 - Is the movement being initiated from the core?